dh6k/UMPD-Patcher/README.md

 my self building fork without relying on Uma-patcher.
 So basically no need to use Shizuku, and can be easily built completely online.

 The source is completely safe, as i'm using it daily drive.
 Compatible with latest vesion of the honse game.
-And the game now has full-screen mode in AOSP which doesn't present in official sources sadly.
+And the game now has full-screen mode in AOSP (i don't know if OneUI or Chinese OEMs also having it or not), which doesn't present in official sources sadly.

 # Usage
 * Fork this one, or the original ones.